Simon Stock: Life

 The Brothers of the Blessed Virgin Mary of Mount Carmel had their origins as a hermit community in Palestine; with the fall of the Crusader Kingdoms and the resumption of Muslim rule, in the early 13th century the members moved to Europe where they became mendicant friars.
 Simon was born in England and was perhaps elected to be Prior General at a London chapter meeting in 1254.

 Historical evidence about Simon's life is very scarce; he is mentioned in two necrologies from the 14th century.
 They attest to his reputation for holiness and a trip made to Jerusalem.
 There is no evidence for him having lived for a time in a hollow tree.
-He is believed to have lived at Aylesford in Kent, a place that hosted in 1247 the first general chapter of the Carmelite Order held outside the Holy Land, and where there is still a monastery of Carmelite friars.
+He is believed to have lived at Aylesford in Kent, a place that hosted in 1247 the first general chapter of the Carmelite Order held outside the Holy Land, and where there is still a priory of Carmelite friars which displays his cranium as a relic.

 The earliest extant liturgical office in Simon Stock's honour was composed in Bordeaux in France, and dates from 1435.
 Liturgies are first known to have been celebrated in Ireland and England in 1458, and throughout the Carmelite Order in 1564.
 His feast day, an optional memorial, is May 16.
 Simon Stock is the patron saint of the English province of Discalced Carmelites.